nidratech/huegasm/README.md

      pluginManager.onStop();
  }
-- channel.onStop = cordova.addDocumentEventHandler('stop');
+- channel.onStop = cordova.addDocumentEventHandler('stop'); from channel.onDeviceReady = cordova.addStickyDocumentEventHandler('deviceready');
-- case 'stop':
+- case 'stop': after case 'pause':
+- add  <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" /> to Android manifest

 Just search for 'pause' and add the same type of event stuff for 'stop'.
 This is needed for properly split screening Huegasm with other apps.

-## POSSIBLE FUTURE FEATURES
-- decode the hue color better
-- better visualizations
-- beat settings by interval
-- auto beat detection mode
-- display player time when hovering over seek bar